Voting in a State Election

 Absent vote

-For electors voting outside their district.
-Electors will have to state which district they are enrolled in and sign a declaration (unless a computerised Elector Recording System is in use) before being issued with papers for their district and region.
+For electors voting outside their electoral district.
+Electors will be assisted by officers to establish which district they are enrolled in before being issued with papers for their district and whole of State electorate.

 Provisional vote

-For electors who are not on the roll or have already been marked off, but believe they are entitled to vote, or have had their eligibility to vote questioned by a scrutineer.
+For electors who cannot be found on the roll, but believe they are entitled to vote, or have had their eligibility to vote questioned by a scrutineer.
 Electors sign a declaration before receiving their ballot papers, and their eligibility will be verified prior to the ballot papers being included in the count.

 Voting process

-Upon entering the polling place you will be directed to see an Issuing Officer.
+Upon entering the polling place you will be directed to see an Officer.

-The Issuing Officer will ask you for your full name, your address and if you have voted before in the election.
+The Officer will ask if you have voted before in the election, for your full name, and your address.

 • look up your name on the electoral roll

-• issue you two ballot papers, one for your Legislative Assembly district and one for your Legislative Council region.
+• issue you two ballot papers, one for your Legislative Assembly district and one for the Legislative Council electorate.

 When casting your vote: